nolauren/2018introdh/weeklydiscussion.md

 ## Reading: Overview
 - Who is the author(s)/ creator(s)?
 - What is the object of study?
 In other words, what is the piece interested in interrogating?
+- Identify a paragraph that stuck out to you.
 - What is their argument(s)?
 - Why does this object of study matter?